-23 Sec.
-5. "Agreement" means an agreement between a 24 provider and an individual for the performance of debt-25 management services.

 Sec.
+5. "Agreement" means an agreement between a provider and an individual for the performance of debt-
-6. "Bank" means a financial institution, including, without limitation, a commercial bank, savings bank, savings and loan association, credit union and trust company, engaged in the business of banking, chartered under federal or state law and regulated by a federal or state banking regulatory authority.

-Sec.
-7. "Business address" means the physical location of a business, including, without limitation, the name and number of a street.
+- Sec.
+6. "Bank" means a financial institution, including, without limitation, a commercial bank, savings bank, savings and loan association, credit union and trust company, engaged in the business of banking, chartered under federal or state law and regulated by a federal or state banking regulatory authority. - Sec.
+7. "Business address" means the physical location of a business, including, without limitation, the name and number of a street. - Sec.

-Sec.
 8. "Certified counselor" means an individual certified by a training program or certifying organization, approved by the Commissioner, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt-management services in which an agreement contemplates that creditors will reduce finance charges or fees for late payment, default or delinquency.

 Sec.
-9. "Certified debt specialist" means an individual certified by a training program or certifying organization, approved by the Commissioner, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt-management services in which an agreement contemplates that creditors will settle debts for less than the full principal amount of the debt owed.
+9. "Certified debt specialist" means an individual certified by a training program or certifying organization, approved by the Commissioner, that authenticates the competence of individuals providing education and assistance to other individuals in connection with debt settlement services.

-Sec.
-10. "Commissioner" means the Commissioner of Consumer Affairs.
+"Commissioner" means the Commissioner of Sec.
+10. Financial Institutions.

 - Sec.
 11. "Concessions" means assent to repayment of a debt on terms more favorable to an individual than the terms of the contract between the individual and a creditor. - Sec.
-12. "Day" means calendar day.
+11.5.
+"Credit counseling" means providing education and assistance to an individual concerning debts owed by the individual which may include, without limitation, the development and implementation of a debt-management plan.